empyrealus/Baisc-C-file-reader/README.md

 entirety of a file that's output into the console, if that's what you wish to do for whatever reason.

 Solution:
-This program allows you to index and tab your way through a file progressively from beginning to end.
+This program allows you to index and tab your way through a file progressively from beginning to end, in the console.